COVID-19 pandemic in Kosovo: 1–15 April 2020

 On 9 April, one case with coronavirus from Vrapçiç of Gjilan have been dead.
 On that day confirmed that one case have been cured and three contact cases have been infected, infected are one from Suva Reka, one from village Hajvalia of Pristina and one from village Lešak of Leposavić.

 On 10 April, 23 new cases were confirmed bringing the total to 250.
 14 new recoveries were confirmed bringing the total to 52.

 On 11 April, 33 new positive cases were confirmed bringing the total to 283.
 Six new recoveries were confirmed bringing the total to 58.

 On 12 April, 79 new positive cases were confirmed bringing the total to 362.
 One new recovery was confirmed bringing the total to 59.

 On 13 April, one new death was confirmed, bringing the total to 8.
 15 new positive cases were confirmed, bringing the total to 377.
 Four recoveries were confirmed bringing the total to 63.

 On 14 April, three cases with coronavirus have been cured and 10 other cases have been infected.

 On 15 April, one new death case with coronavirus from Suva Reka was confirmed, bringing the total to 9.
 36 new positive cases were confirmed, bringing the total to 423.
 Five recoveries were confirmed bringing the total to 71.

 16–30 April 2020

-On 16 April, two new deaths from coronavirus were confirmed, one from Peć and one from Vučitrn.
+On 16 April, two new deaths from coronavirus were confirmed, one from Peja and one from Vushtrri.
 26 new positive cases were confirmed, bringing the total to 449.
 Eight recoveries were confirmed bringing the total to 79.

 On 17 April, one new death case with coronavirus from Ferizaj was confirmed, bringing the total to 12.
 31 new positive cases were confirmed, bringing the total to 480.
 Five recoveries were confirmed bringing the total to 84.
 Serbia announced that it had donated 1,000 coronavirus testing kits to Kosovo.

 On 18 April, 30 new positive cases were confirmed, bringing the total to 510.
 Nine recoveries were confirmed bringing the total to 93.

 On 19 April, 51 new positive cases were confirmed, bringing the total to 561.
 Nine recoveries were confirmed bringing the total to 102.